Roobt the robot, detecting license plates.

 Goal

-In this project course, we were provided with a Gazebo world with roads, pedestrians and parked blue βcarsβ with license plates.
-In a team of two, we had to program (using Python) a driving robot to detect as many plates as possible and read them correctly using a neural network.
+In this project course, we were provided with a Gazebo simulation with roads, pedestrians and parked blue βcarsβ with license plates.
+In a team of two, we had to program a driving robot in Python to detect as many plates as possible and read them correctly using a neural network.

 Result